 - Alexa: 37 flights had a delayed departure due to weather

 - …and so on

 Of course, this is just an example.
 Nonetheless, it demonstrates the massive potential voice assistants hold.
-And by the way, you get all this information while eating, drinking, or working at the same time.
+And by the way, you get all this information while eating, drinking, or working simultaneously.

-Again, with this second stage, there’s no information contained that couldn’t be retrieved without using voice assistants.
+Again, with this second stage, no information couldn’t be retrieved without using voice assistants.
 But efficiency is the killer here.
-Imagine how long it takes you today to get the information from the example above?
+Imagine how long it takes you today to get the data from the example above?
 Depending on your position, I’d guess something around 30 minutes and a few days.
 The conversation above probably takes 2 minutes.